 When you are using our secure online donation pages, your donation is processed by Charity Checkout, a third party payment processor, who specialises in the secure online capture and processing of credit/debit card transactions.
 If you have any questions regarding secure transactions, please contact us.

 When you are applying for a scholarship, fellowship or grant opportunity, your application is processed by Awards Force, an award management software for organisers of awards, grants, scholarships and pitch competitions to manage entry, judging and award of results.

-When you sign up to receive our newsletters (including the general newsletter, ATOTW/UIA alerts) or to the SAFE-T Network, your details are processed by MailChimp, a marketing automation platform and an email marketing service.
+When you sign up to receive our newsletters (including the general newsletter, ATOTW/UIA alerts) your details are processed by MailChimp, a marketing automation platform and an email marketing service.